kris-gaudel/monke/README.md

 # monke
 Return to 🐒.
-Interpreter based on the book "Writing an interpreter in Go" by Thorsten Ball
+Interpreter for the Monkey programming language based on the book "Writing an interpreter in Go" by Thorsten Ball